-4.14 Forfeiture
+4.15 Forfeiture

-4.14.1 Where an accused has not agreed to voluntarily surrender any infringing goods then, on successful conclusion of legal proceedings, forfeiture may be applied for.
+Where an accused has not agreed to voluntarily surrender any infringing goods then, on successful conclusion of legal proceedings, forfeiture may be applied for.
 This does not preclude the Council from taking forfeiture proceedings in their own right in appropriate circumstances.

-4.15 Injunctive Actions, Enforcement Orders etc
+4.16 Injunctive Actions, Enforcement Orders etc

-- 4.15.1 We will consider formal civil enforcement action in pursuance of breaches of law which have a detrimental impact on the collective interests of consumers or businesses. - 4.15.2 When considering formal civil enforcement action, an officer will, where appropriate, first discuss the circumstances with those suspected of a breach and, through consultation, attempt to resolve any issues.
+We will consider formal civil enforcement action in pursuance of breaches of law which have a detrimental impact on the collective interests of consumers or businesses.

+- 4.16.1 When considering formal civil enforcement action, an Officer will, where appropriate, first discuss the circumstances with those suspected of a breach and, through consultation, attempt to resolve any issues.
 Alternatively we will look to redress detrimental practices via a range of enforcement actions.
-These include the following: - informal and formal undertakings - interim and other court orders - contempt proceedings. - 4.15.3 We may ask the Court to consider other remedies as part of any proceedings, including compensation for victims.
+These include the following:

+- informal and formal undertakings

+- · interim and other court orders

+- contempt proceedings.

+We may ask the Court to consider other remedies as part of any proceedings, including compensation for victims.

-4.16 Other Sanctions
+4.17 Other Sanctions

-4.16.1 The Council will consider other sanctions where these are legally available and it is appropriate to do so, including criminal behaviour orders under the Anti-Social Behaviour, Crime and Policing Act 2014, injunctions under the Local Government Act 1972 or equivalent orders to disrupt and/or prevent activities that may contribute to crime or disorder.
+The Council will consider other sanctions where legally available and appropriate to do so, including criminal behaviour orders under the Anti-Social Behaviour, Crime and Policing Act 2014, injunctions under the Local Government Act 1972 or equivalent orders to disrupt and/or prevent activities that may contribute to crime or disorder.

-4.17 Taking animals into possession/banning orders
+4.18 Taking animals into possession/banning orders

-4.17.1 Under the Animal Welfare Act 2006, if a veterinary surgeon certifies that 'protected animals' are suffering or are likely to suffer if their circumstances do not change, we will consider taking them into our possession and applying for Orders for re-imbursement of expenses incurred and subsequent disposal.
+Under the Animal Welfare Act 2006, if a veterinary surgeon certifies that 'protected animals' are suffering or are likely to suffer if their circumstances do not change, we will consider taking them into our possession and applying for Orders for re-imbursement of expenses incurred and subsequent disposal.
+We may also look to other legislation where appropriate to ensure that similar standards of care and/or control of animals is properly maintained.
 In some circumstances we will also consider applying to the Court to ban a person(s) from keeping animals.

-4.18 Simple Cautions
+4.19 Simple Cautions

-- 4.18.1 In certain cases a simple caution may be offered as an alternative to a prosecution.
-The purpose of a simple caution is to deal quickly with less serious offences, to divert less serious offences away from the Courts, and to reduce the chances of repeat offences. - 4.18.2 Officers will comply with the provisions of relevant Home Office Circulars.
-The following conditions must be fulfilled before a caution is administered: - The offender has made a clear and reliable admission - There is a realistic prospect of conviction - It is in the public interest to offer a simple caution; and - The offender is 18 years old or older at the time that the caution is to be administered. - 4.18.3 A simple caution will appear on the offender's criminal record.
+4.19.1 In certain cases a simple caution may be offered as an alternative to a prosecution.
+The purpose of a simple caution is to deal quickly with less serious offences, to divert less serious offences away from the Courts, and to reduce the chances of repeat offences.

+- 4.19.2 Officers will comply with the provisions of relevant Home Office Circulars.
+The following conditions must be fulfilled before a caution is administered: - The offender has made a clear and reliable admission - There is a realistic prospect of conviction - It is in the public interest to offer a simple caution; and - The offender is 18 years old or older at the time that the caution is to be administered. - 4.19.3 A simple caution will appear on the offender's criminal record.
 It is likely to influence how Norfolk County Council and others deal with any similar breaches in the future, and may be cited in court if the offender is subsequently prosecuted for a similar offence.
-If a simple caution is issued to an individual (rather than a corporation) it may have consequences if that individual seeks certain types of employment. - 4.18.4 Simple cautions will be issued with regard to Home Office and other relevant guidance.
+If a simple caution is issued to an individual (rather than a corporation) it may have consequences if that individual seeks certain types of employment.
+Simple cautions will be issued with regard to Home Office and other relevant guidance.

-4.19 Prosecution
+4.20 Prosecution